wjbg/latexam/README.md

    * Materials permitted during the exam
    * Optional fields for student name and student number
 2. A page with generic guidelines for the exam.
-3. Two enviroments:
+3. A command and an environment for the questions and answers:
-   * `question` for autonumbered questions; this allows reshuffling of questions without messing up the numering order...
+   * `\question` for auto-numbered questions; this allows easy reshuffling of questions without messing up the numbering order...
-   * `answer` for the answers, which will be printed in a yellowish box.
+   * `\begin{answer} ... \end{answer}` for the answers, which will be
+     printed in a yellowish box.

 The answers can be shown or hidden using a boolean: